 Formerly the Atlantic Whale Foundation, the AWdF is a UK Registered Charity (Number 1167109).
 It was founded to continue the work of Spanish environmental agency, Proyecto Ambiental Tenerife, twenty five years ago and runs the volunteer programme on the island’s whale watching boats, one of the largest whale watching centres in the world.

 The AWdF runs cetacean educational awareness, research and conservation programmes.
-Its volunteers act as ‘Research Guides’ on the whale watching boats and as 'Acoustics Researchers'.
-The AWdF also works with the tourism industry, promoting cetacean conservation and promoting responsible whale watching and other eco-tourism opportunities across the Atlantic.
-The AWDF runs a range of free educational programmes.
+Its volunteers act as ‘Research Guides’ on the whale watching boats and as 'Acoustics Researchers.'
+We also work with the tourism industry, promoting cetacean conservation and promoting responsible whale watching and other ecotourism opportunities across the Atlantic, as well as running a range of free educational programmes.

-Additionally, the AWdF collaborates with, and provides support for, cetacean based projects across the Atlantic Oceans be they of an educational, conservation or research nature.
+Additionally, we collaborate with, and provide support to cetacean based projects across the Atlantic Oceans be they of an educational, conservation or research nature.
 The AWdF oversees the Atlantic Ocean Cetacean Network (AOCN), and an extensive range of awards and grants aimed at facilitating cetacean programmes in the region.